Project Approval Process

 4. Final review

-The project team will prepare the appraisal report (i.e. RRP) and other internal documentation.
+The project team will prepare the appraisal report (i.e., report and recommendation of the President or RRP) and other internal documentation.
 These will be presented to the IC for the Final Review.
-Draft loan, guarantee or equity documentation usually is prepared concurrently during the final steps of ADB's process.
+Draft loan, guarantee, or equity documentation usually is prepared concurrently during the final steps of ADB's process.

 5. Board consideration

-Once the Investment Committee has endorsed the project, the proposed ADB assistance will be presented to the ADB Board of Directors.
-There is a 21 day mandatory circulation period for this review.
+Once the IC has endorsed the project, the proposed ADB assistance will be presented to the ADB Board of Directors.
+There is a 21-day mandatory circulation period for this review.

 6. Financial close